axtcsq/Tranquil/README.md

 ### Demo Recording
 ## Design Process
 ### User Stories
+As someone who works/ study in the society which idolize achievements more than anything, we are prone to burnout.
+We wanted to make a website that can benefit the society and thought that we can touch on this problem.

+Apart from resources like articles and youtube videos, we use gamification for this website to make it more interactive and encourages user to keep coming back.
+As mentioned earlier, people idolize achievements.
+So, we came up with point system.
+This points can be traded with a feature that can improve user's experiece of the website (dark mode).
+They might also see their friends in the leaderboard.
+All of these encourages them to keep using our website - just like gaming, people like to compete and get noticed.

+We see a lot of gamification for study apps, and a-commerce but not well-being app.
+This idea is as original and authentic as we made it to be.

+Although this might not solve the problem fully, we hope it can at least put a smile on the user :)
+### Layout
+The layout of our website has a common structure so it does not confuse the user (centralised content, titles are of same font and size, subheaders are italics, etc).
+Yet, it's interesting enough to look at with varieties of content placement per section.
+### Pictures
+Background images chosen are mountain images to emphasise the idea of tranquility and peace.
 ### Colour Schemes
 The goal of our web app is to let people take a break and reconnect with their emotions.
 Hence, the main color scheme of this website is green #20302B and blue #7A949C - both the color of nature, harmony and calm.
 Using the same color scheme for all the pages ensures consistency but it can get too repetitive and boring.
 That is why we introduce bright colors like yellow #ffff00 to highlight important words ,and saturated, intense blue #1b0d9e as background colors of some containers.